Walks with wildlife at Glen Afric

 Well, as it happens, yes.

-At Glen Afric, near Pretoria and Johannesburg, you can meet the wild animal stars of various television series like Wild at Heart, movies (like Mr Bones) and the odd advertisement.
+At Glen Afric, near Pretoria and Johannesburg, you can meet the wild animal stars of various South African television series like Wild at Heart, local movies (like Mr Bones) and the odd advertisement.

-Your wildlife encounters include a game drive, a guided walk (which ends at the irresistibly named Gin and Tonic Hill), a horse ride, or a walk with elephants.
+Your wildlife encounters include a game drive, an elephant interaction, a predator walk or a walk with the elephants.

 The latter is a very popular option, and it is an unusual little elephant family you walk with.

-Bully and Three are a couple, and Three gave birth to a baby on 31 December 2007.
+Bully and Three are a couple, and Three gave birth to a baby, Hannah, on 31 December 2007.

 Shortly after that, Glen Afric was contacted with an urgent request from the Kruger National Park.
 It had a newborn elephant baby that had lost her mother in floods.